tweag/python-monorepo-example/2017-09-01-free-monads.md

 (fmap phi) . phi`.
 If you want to translate between monads in a sensible way, these should obviously produce the same thing!

-Monad morphisms are often called _interpretations_ because they interpret, sensibly, computations into other computations.
+Monad morphisms are a more precise term for what we've loosely been calling "interpretations" up till now.

 The neat thing about free monads is that interpretations are _cheap_;
 interpreting them in other monads is easy.
 The idea is that all we need is a